walkabilly/HKR_6000/stats_assignment_2.md

 - Include a list of references where appropriate.
 For this assignment, you do not need to worry about providing references to the scales/items within the dataset.

-- **SPSS**
-    - Cut and paste appropriate SPSS output from tables into a Word document and include the appropriate text description
-- **R**
-    - Submit an RMarkdown (.Rmd) and knit file (PDF or HTML) of the text descriptions, bullet points, and analysis results

-### Statistical Formatting
-- Correct number of decimal places (for the level of measurement) frequencies, means, standard deviation and standard error.
-- Correct statistical symbols must be used.
-- Symbols for statistics must be formatted in italics.
-- Appropriate presence/absence of leading zeros before decimal fractions (e.g., no leading zero for p-values or correlations).
-- Make sure that appropriate symbols are in superscript.
-Degrees of freedom should be in subscript.
-- Report p-values correctly (e.g., do not state that p = .000).
-- Make sure you have a space before and after equals signs.

 ### OVERALL (10 Points)
 - Assignments will be evaluated based on the overall effort and thoroughness of the assignment, attention to details, and overall presentation of results.

 ## Data